teslanet-nl/mule-plc-connector/README.md

 # Mule PLC Connector
 --------------------

+## Introduction

 Mule PLC Connector enables Mule 4 applications to communicate with PLC systems.

-PLC protocols that are supported by the [Apache PLC4X project](https://plc4x.apache.org/) can be used:
+Several PLC protocols that are supported by the [Apache PLC4X project](https://plc4x.apache.org/) can be used:
 - AB-ETH
 - ADS/AMS
 - BACnet/IP